FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 I talked to Jeanne Li about my lab and she gave me constructive feedback on my design.
+Also I got feedback from my group memebers: Ross Kleinrock, Min Tae Lee ,and Rob Gentul.

 # Staging Interaction, Part 2

 This describes the second week's work for this lab activity.

 ## Prep (to be done before Lab on Wednesday)